w3c/wai-InvolveUsersAll/index.md

 ### Carefully Consider Input

-<mark><strong>Caution:</strong> Carefully consider all input and avoid assuming that input from one person with a disability applies to all people with disabilities.</mark>
+<mark><strong>Caution:</strong> Carefully consider all input.
+Avoid assuming that input from one person with a disability applies to all people with disabilities.</mark>

-A person with a disability does not necessarily know how other people with the same disability interact with the web, nor know enough about other disabilities to provide valid guidance on other accessibility issues.
+A person with a disability does not necessarily know how other people with the same disability interact with the web.
+They also may not know enough about other disabilities to provide valid guidance on other accessibility issues.
 Getting input from a range of users is best.